typicode/husky/docs/README.md

 Husky improves your commits and more 🐶*woof!*

 You can use it to lint your commit messages, run tests, lint code, etc... when you commit or push.
 Husky supports [all](https://git-scm.com/docs/githooks) Git hooks.

-__Note__ you're viewing documentation for husky v5, which is currently free to use in Open Source projects and in early access for Sponsors ([how it works?](#free-for-open-source-early-access-for-sponsors)).

-To use this new version at work, you can become a sponsor on [GitHub Sponsors](https://github.com/sponsors/typicode) or [Open Collective](https://opencollective.com/husky).

-If you can't sponsor Husky, that's okay, husky v4 is free to use in any project and the docs can be found [here](https://https://github.com/typicode/husky/tree/master).
-During the early access, v4 will continue to receive maintainance updates.
+?> You're viewing documentation for husky v5, which is free to use in Open Source projects ❤️ and in early access for Sponsors 🎁.
+To use this new version at work, you can become a sponsor on [GitHub Sponsors](https://github.com/sponsors/typicode) or [Open Collective](https://opencollective.com/husky).<br><br>If you can't sponsor Husky, that's okay, [husky v4](https://github.com/typicode/husky/tree/master) is free to use in any project.

 # Features